THE LAKES GALLERY AT CHI-LIN

 "Katazome is a Japanese method of dyeing fabrics using a resist paste applied through a stencil.

 With this kind of resist dyeing, a rice flour mixture is applied using a brush or a tool such as a palette knife.
-Pigment is added by hand-painting, immersion or both." (
+Pigment is added by hand-painting, immersion or both."
+(Wikipedia)

 Please enjoy a Japanese feeling by a Japanese artist who lives in Boston in the 21st century.